praveen05git/JetpackDogsApp/README.md

 - Implemented DataBinding
 - Glide and Palette Library for loading images and colors
 - Notifies the user when retrieved from Endpoint
+- Used Settings Fragment to update the Cache Duration